protofire/kilt/README.md

 Learn more about attestation [here](https://docs.kilt.io/docs/develop/workshop/attestation).

 > :warning: **Disclaimer:** This code is not for production use.
-It serves as an example workflow for dids CTypes attestation.
+It serves as an example workflow for DiDs CTypes attestation.

 ## About this project
-This is a monorepo project containing a frontend application built using `create-react-app` at the root folder of the project and a server `node.js` application under the `server` forlder.
+This is a monorepo project containing a frontend application built using `create-react-app` at the root folder and a backend `node.js` application under the `server` folder.

 ## Sporran wallet setup
 In order to run and debug the app you will need to setup the `Sporran` testing wallet.

 #### Steps
 1. Create testing KILT credentials using the Distillery CLI app.
-Follow the Setup claimer flow from the following link: [Kilt distillery app](https://github.com/KILTprotocol/kilt-distillery-cli).
+Follow the `Setup claimer flow` from the following link: [Kilt distillery app](https://github.com/KILTprotocol/kilt-distillery-cli).

 2. Install Sporran testing wallet following the Readme file from the following link: [Sporran wallet setup](https://github.com/BTE-Trusted-Entity/sporran-extension)